 Rogers and Sipiagin do the lion's share of the soloing on this record, and usually ride through the head of each piece with supreme skill and style, but the contributions of drummer Antonio Sanchez

 should not be overlooked.
 Sanchez is a supremely gifted drummer, and he steers this band through a wide variety of time signatures and feels: swaggering swing in five ("Katrina Ballerina"); lilting Latin grooves ("Beyond All Limits"); and terrific right hand/left foot combinations ("Cassandranite") are chief among his contributions to this album.
 Kozlov nimbly navigates his way through some tricky feels, like the shifts from sections in thirteen to some swing sections in four on the oddly grooving "Greenwood I," while his unaccompanied introduction is the highlight of "Blues For Wood."

 While all of these elements help to enhance the music on this album, the trumpet is still the focal point, and Sipiagin has no problem taking control when he wants to.
 He channels Shaw's spirit, using some odd intervals and delivering some unpredictable runs during his solo on "Obsequious."
 His work on "Windy Bahn" and "Katrina Ballerina" is equally explosive.
 In the end, Generations

 should bring greater attention to Shaw and Sipiagintwo trumpet talents worth hearing.

-Greenwood I; Obsequious; Cassandranite; Beyond All Limits; Windy Bahn; Katrina Ballerina; Chance; Blues For Wood; Greenwood II.
+Greenwood I; Obsequious; Cassandranite; Beyond All Limits; Windy Bahn; Katrina Ballerina; Chance; Blues for Wood; Greenwood II.

-Alex Sipiagin: trumpet, fluegelhorn; Adam Rogers: guitar; Boris Kozlov: bass; Antonio Sanchez: drums.
+Alex Sipiagin: trumpet, flugelhorn; Adam Rogers: guitar; Boris Kozlov: bass; Antonio Sanchez: drums.